visualive/retort-wp/README.md

 Retort WP
 ========

-WordPress development environment with PHP built-in server + WP-CLI.
+WordPress development environment based on PHP built-in server + WP-CLI.
+A simple and fast to build a WordPress development environment.

 This is used [wp-instant-setup by miya0001](https://github.com/miya0001/wp-instant-setup) as reference.